Lookin' for That Girl: Critical reception

 Giving it a "C", Joseph Hudak of Country Weekly said that "sonically, it recalls slow-rolling '90s Southern rap" but that "it's jarring in nearly every other way."
 He criticized the "electronic framework" and the lack of a country sound, as well as McGraw's "clipped" performance, and said that the lyrics were "slapdash, and if we're honest, a little too youthful for one of country's elder statesmen."
 Matt Bjorke of Roughstock gave the original mix of the song 2.5 stars out of 5, criticizing the use of Auto-Tune on the chorus but saying that the song was "likeable enough"; he gave the "A.M.
 Radio" remix 3 out of 5 stars.
+Kevin John Coyne of Country Universe gave the song a "D" grade, criticizing the "plodding mid-tempo groove that never gets out of first gear" and "grating vocoder effect".
+In a play on the song's hook, he concluded his review by writing "Tim McGraw used to be the gold standard.
+I’m looking for that guy, that guy, that guy."

 In an editorial for The Boot, Sterling Whitaker observed that many fans on Twitter and Taste of Country have criticized the song for its hip hop-styled production and Auto-Tune.